 With 72 hours to play with, we budgeted half a day to visit St. Petersburg's Peter and Paul Fortress.
 The cathedral on the fortress island is the burial place of the czars including Peter the Great.
 We stumbled upon the daily cannon firing ceremony at high noon.

 Step Onto the Beach at Peter and Paul Fortress

-The waters of the Neva River lap up to the walls of Peter and Paul Fortress creating a beach of sorts.
+The waters of St. Petersburg's Neva River lap up to the walls of Peter and Paul Fortress creating a beach of sorts.
 We found our way to water's edge.
 I smiled when I saw a man looking sheepishly at three ladies sunning themselves in bikinis.
 They look positively delighted with themselves!
 Apparently Russians do smile...sometimes.

 Enjoy Panoramic Views from St. Isaac's Cathedral